arflexx/Airflex/SECURITY.md

 ## Reporting a Vulnerability

-**Do not open a public GitHub issue for security vulnerabilities.**
+**Do not open a public GitHub issue for security vulnerabilities..**

 Use one of the following private channels: